Confirmation of candidature

 - ensure that the research questions or hypotheses are defined and able to be answered;

-- access and summarise literature relevant both to the research questions and methodologies;
+- access and summarising literature relevant both to the research questions and methodologies;

 - detail data collection methodologies most appropriate to answer the research questions;

-- consider issues of reliability and validity in the collection and analysis of data; and
+- consider of issues of reliability and validity in the collection and analysis of data; and

 - explain approaches to the analysis of the collected data.

-While no restrictions are placed on the length of a research proposal, your supervisor can advise on the length required by the faculty.
-The research proposal should be written in sufficient detail to ensure that others can fully understand the proposed research study.
+Your supervisor can advise on the word length of your research proposal as required by the faculty.
+It should be written in sufficient detail to ensure that others can fully understand the proposed research study.